 - Surfing at Koel Bay beach, bring a surfboard with you and watch for sharks.

-- Snorkeling in Rooi Els, you can spot crayfish water is not as cold as in Cape Town but you still need a wet-suite.
+- Snorkeling at Rooi Els, you can spot crayfish water is not as cold as in Cape Town but you still need a wetsuit.

-- Hiking in the Harold Porter Botanical Garden.
+- Hiking at the Harold Porter Botanical Garden.

-- Whale watching in Hermanus, the peak season is from August to December, the peak season October – November when Southern-right whales are in the area.
+- Whale watching in Hermanus.
+The season is from July to November, and the peak season is from August – October when southern right whales are in the area.
 Usually, you see many seals and occasional penguins in the water as well during the tour.

-The first part of the drive from Muizenberg to Gordon’s Bay is not that spectacular though you drive between sand dunes for some time.
-From Gordon’s Bay on you’re back on the scenic coastal road with many viewpoints and some great and usually empty beaches.
-When you stop at a viewpoint near Gordon’s Bay lookout for seals there are usually some in the water close to the shore.
+The Clarence Drive from Gordon’s Bay to Rooi Els is just as stunning as Chapman’s Peak Drive.
+It’s on the winding coastal road with many viewpoints and some great and usually empty beaches.
+When you stop at a viewpoint near Gordon’s Bay look out for seals and dolphins there are usually some in the water close to the shore.

-A nice small town of Betty’s Bay with long and usually empty white-sand beaches surrounded by the mountains.
-A beach is a nice place for a picnic on a not windy day.
+A nice small town of Betty’s Bay with long and usually empty white-sand beaches surrounded by mountains.
+A local beach is a nice place for a picnic on a not-windy day.
 If after visiting Boulder’s Beach you’re still keen to see more African penguins go to Stony Point Nature Reserve, there are hundreds of penguins there usually chilling on the beach right at the entrance.
-Opened daily from 8am to 4.30pm.
-Entrance fee ZAR20 adults, ZAR10 children.

 Harold Porter Botanical Garden

-A beautiful garden full of lush green vegetation and flowers, a nice place to come for a picnic, to walk around the garden or have a meal at the restaurant.
-There are several day hiking trails here; the Zigzag, Fynbos and Leopard’s Kloof Trails.
-To visit Leopard’s Kloof or to do the hike there you have to start before 1pm, inquire at the entrance.
-Opened Mon – Fri 8am – 4pm, weekends and holidays from 8am – 5pm.
-Entrance fee ZAR25 – adults, ZAR10 – children.
+This beautiful garden is full of lush green vegetation and flowers.
+Harold Porter Botanical Garden is a nice place to come for a picnic, walk around the garden, or have a meal at the restaurant.
+There are several day hiking trails here; the Zigzag, Fynbos, and Leopard’s Kloof Trails.
+To visit Leopard’s Kloof or to do the hike there you have to start before 1pm.

-If you’re in the area between August and November we’d recommend doing a whale watching tour, southern right whales are in Hermanus this time of the year, and chances to spot them are quite good.
+There are many great things to do in Hermanus.
+If you’re in the area between August and November we’d recommend doing a whale-watching tour, southern right whales are in Hermanus this time of the year, and chances to spot them are quite good.

 Places to stay in Hermanus